MikeCalabro/whoop-design/README.md

 # WHOOP Design

-Re-creating professional graphics with R and Python
+Re-creating professional graphics with R and (hopefully soon) Python

 Plots and tables modelled after WHOOP Instagram and "The Locker" posts.